THE SERENITY PRAYER:

 Step 12: Having undergone a spiritual awakening, we endeavored to share this message with those struggling with alcohol and applied these principles in all areas of our lives.

-How Does Serenity Prayer Help In Addiction Recovery?
+How Does Serenity Prayer Help In Addicts and Recovery?

-• Serenity and Happiness: Serenity, synonymous with the freedom to be happy, extends beyond surrender.
+- Serenity itself means the freedom to be happy: Serenity, synonymous with the freedom to be happy, extends beyond surrender.
 Reciting the Serenity Prayer serves as a reminder of the rewards awaiting those in recovery—a life filled with complete joy and carefreeness even in the face of hardships.